mkdynamic/wcag_color_contrast/README.md

 ## Usage

-Pass 2 rgb colors are strings (3 or 6 characters, case insensitive):
+With 2 hex colors as strings (3 or 6 characters, case insensitive, no leading pound/hash sign):

 ```ruby
 require 'wcag_color_contrast'